720kb/butler/README.md

 ####Trigger

-Commands to trigger events and actions on the selected DOM elements
+Commands to trigger events and actions

 Command  | Result
 ------------- | -------------